• Employment Solutions

 • has adequate time

-We can provide an experienced and independent appeal chair to conduct the process and reach a conclusion.
+David can act as an independent appeal chair to conduct the process and reach a conclusion.

 Acas Code